Avonik/ASDA_2025_newGroup_4_Portfolio/reports/week_05_group_4_report.md

 ### **Tukey HSD Post-Hoc Results**
 ![Tukey HSD Plot](../additional_material/images/TukeyHSDPlot.jpg)

-(Replace the image paths with actual saved plot paths from your notebook)

 ---
 ### IV.
 Conclusion
 The data suggests that economic development is the primary engine for improving human life span and basic access to services.
 However, the current model of development is resource-intensive.
 The challenge for the next century, as shown by the data, is to help Low and Middle-income countries achieve High-income health and infrastructure standards without replicating the high-carbon trajectory of the current wealthy nations.

 ---